 - It is our responsibility to support access to language learning for all.

 Language Resource Centers

 We are one of sixteen Title VI National Foreign Language Resource Centers across the country.
 These centers form a national network to support world language education.
 CASLS and our sister centers create curriculum, offer professional development opportunities, and conduct research on approaches to teaching languages.
 Download the LRC informational brochure or visit the LRC website to find resources and materials.

 Our Advisory Board

-The CASLS Advisory Board brings together key stakeholders across campus and the national language learning community.
-Convened by the Vice Provost for International Affairs Dennis Galvan, the Advisory Board provides guidance, advice, and support.
-Advisory Board members serve three-year terms and meet at least once during each academic term.
-The Advisory Board members are:
+The CASLS Advisory Board brings together key stakeholders who provide guidance, advice, and support.
+Advisory Board members serve three-year terms and meet three times each year.
+Our Advisory Board members are:

 - Robert Davis, Professor of Spanish, University of Oregon